 - a.
-A like for like replacement is to be installed to replace an inverter compliant to AS/NZS 4777.2:2005 and AS/NZS 4777.3:2005 then the replacement inverter shall be the same brand and model with settings as per original installation date requirements (refer A.4). - b.
-Where a like for like replacement is to be installed to replace an inverter compliant to AS/NZS 4777.2:2015 then the replacement inverter shall be same size and additionally capable of voltvar, VDRT requirements and be configured with the settings according to requirements current at 1st July 2021 as per A.3. - c.
-Where a like for like replacement is not available then a current model inverter (shall be same size $\pm$ 0.1 kVA) shall be used as the replacement inverter and conforms with requirements applicable at time of the replacement inverter installation. - d.
-Where a like for like replacement is not available and the inverter size is changed, a new application is required and shall conform to all current requirements. - e.
+Where a like for like replacement is to be installed to replace an inverter compliant to AS/NZS 4777.2:2005 and AS/NZS 4777.3:2005 then the replacement inverter shall be the same brand and model with settings as per original installation date requirements (refer A.4). - b.
+Where a like for like warranty replacement is to be installed to replace an inverter compliant to AS/NZS 4777.2:2015 then the replacement inverter shall be same size and additionally capable of volt-var, VDRT requirements and be configured with the settings according to requirements current at 1st July 2021 as per A.3.
+Where the like for like warranty replacement is compliant with AS/NZS 4777.2:2020 then the latest firmware shall be applied to the replacement inverter, and the 'Australia Region B' setting shall be implemented. - c.
+Where a like for like replacement is not available then a current model inverter (shall be same size ± 0.1 kVA) shall be used as the replacement inverter.
+The replacement inverter shall be compliant with AS/NZS 4777.2:2020 with the latest firmware applied to the inverter, and the 'Australia Region B' setting shall be implemented. - d.
+Where a like for like replacement is not available and the inverter size is changed, a new application is required and shall conform to all current requirements, including DER management requirements. - e.
 As part of the replacement installation the latest firmware shall be applied to the replacement inverter, and the use of setting to the 'Australia Region B' setting shall be implemented.